leonardovee/give-me-some-fibonacci/README.md

 ### License

-Rand is distributed under the terms of the MIT license.
+give-me-some-fibonacci is distributed under the terms of the MIT license.

 [LICENSE-MIT](LICENSE-MIT), and
 [COPYRIGHT](COPYRIGHT) for details.